rstr74/npmvc/readme.md

 This is the master repository of the npm ```npmvc``` module.

 The main goal of this module is to add more flexibility and modulairity within the use of the combination of Node.js and the PureMVC framework.
-The module enables the aggregation of classes in a local file structure of PureMVC classes or in seperated modules.
+The module enables the aggregation of PureMVC classes in a local file structure or/and in seperated modules.

 It adds an ```include``` method on top of the official multicore PureMVC JavaScript library (currently version 1.0.1).
 This method is based on the node.js ```require``` method and is added to the puremvc namespace.
 (See API specs below).